 - An antipseudomonal beta-lactam antibiotic plus gentamicin is recommended for patients with systemic compromise.

-- All patients in septic shock should receive antibiotics within 30 minutes of presentation, and all other patients within 1 hour.
+- All patients should receive antibiotics as soon as possible; within 30 minutes of presentation for patients in septic shock, and within 1 hour for all other patients.

 This is initial immediate therapy only and subsequent treatment should be based on clinical findings and at the discretion of the treating clinician. |